maximevaillancourt/digital-garden-jekyll-template/_notes/Setting Healthy Tech Boundaries for Kids.md

 - **Practical, Actionable Advice**: Parents will leave with real strategies they can implement the moment they get home.
 - **Engaging and Relatable**: Jethro connects with parents on a personal level, sharing relatable stories and tips that are grounded in reality.
 - **Focus on Communication and Connection**: This isn’t just about rules; it’s about creating a positive relationship between parents, kids, and technology.

+If you'd like to bring Jethro to speak, [just reach out](mailto:jethro@transformativeprincipal.com).

 More about Jethro's [[Speaking]]